-Phase I Immigration Services Phase I - Immigration Services COVID-19 Impact: Address negative COVID - 19 impacts on economic Address decreased opportunities for citizenship that l by COVID - 19 Strategy / Program Goal Equitable Outcomes Performance Indicators Allocation Fund navigation and case management services to coordinate access to resources across providers, organizations, and agencies Provide direct assistance to families in financial crisis (ex: households at risk of homelessness, unexpected financial hardship, etc.) Connect noncitizens with enrollment assistance for public benefits for which they may be eligible Connect noncitizens who are legally eligible to work to training and employment opportunities Provide outreach and education on immigration pathways Fund legal representation for immigrants at risk of deportation, including parents of U.S. Citizen children, crime victims, victims of domestic violence, trafficking victims, DACA eligible residents, and abused or neglected children Families with Improved Financial Security Increased access to opportunities for improved immigration status # of unduplicated clients served (direct assistance, consultation and/ or legal services) % of eligible clients assisted to apply for a job permit in the U.S.A. % of unduplicated program participants who report increased understanding of their community and/ or their legal rights as a result of these programs. \$1.34 M
+Phase I - Immigration Services

+- Address negative COVID 19 impacts on economic security for noncitizens

+Address decreased opportunities for citizenship that have been adversely impacted by COVID - 19 Strategy / Program Goal Equitable Outcomes Performance Indicators Allocation Fund navigation and case management services to coordinate access to resources across providers, organizations, and agencies Provide direct assistance to families in financial crisis (ex: households at risk of homelessness, unexpected financial hardship, etc.) Connect noncitizens with enrollment assistance for public benefits for which they may be eligible Connect noncitizens who are legally eligible to work to training and employment opportunities Provide outreach and education on immigration pathways Fund legal representation for immigrants at risk of deportation, including parents of U.S. Citizen children, crime victims, victims of domestic violence, trafficking victims, DACA eligible residents, and abused or neglected children Families with Improved Financial Security Increased access to opportunities for improved immigration status # of unduplicated clients served (direct assistance, consultation and/ or legal services) % of eligible clients assisted to apply for a job permit in the U.S.A. % of unduplicated program participants who report increased understanding of their community and/ or their legal rights as a result of these programs. \$1.34 M abasea of flegicolea officient